nbrest/kamehouse/docker-setup.md

 - `docker-cleanup-kamehouse.sh` cleans up old untagged kamehouse images
 - `docker-server-key-remove.sh` removes an outdated key from the known hosts file so the ssh command doesn't fail next time
 - `docker-ci-integration-tests-trigger.sh` starts a ci docker container and runs all integration tests inside it
+- `docker-reinit-container-data-from-host.sh` re initializes the container data from the host or from docker's initial setup.
+Also synchronizes ssh keys between host and container which is necessary to execute passwordless ssh commands on the host from the webapps in the container